AndiRen/BeverageShop/README.md

 ---

-A program that keeps tracks of beverage orders
+A program that tracks orders and sales at a beverage shop.